 A List of All Common and Rare Cane Corso Colors

 So let’s get down to business.
-In this section, you will learn about all of the common Cane Corso coat colors as well as the so-called rare Cane Corso colors.
+In this section, you will learn about the common Cane Corso coat colors and the so-called rare Cane Corso colors.

 Black Cane Corso

-The first thing to know is that there is one Cane Corso coat color that occurs with much more frequency than all the other coat colors combined.
+The first thing to know is that one Cane Corso coat color occurs much more frequently than all the other colors combined.

-That coat color is black.
-This holds true even when neither Cane Corso parent dog for a given litter has the black coat color!
+That coat’s color is black.
+This holds even when neither Cane Corso’s parent dog has the black coat color for a given litter!

 As BMC Genetics journal explains, black coats on the Cane Corso dog are so common that a whopping 71.6 percent of Cane Corso puppies are born with the genes to produce a black adult coat.